 - 1. Items to follow when servicing SRS

 - (1) Be sure to read GROUP 52B Supplemental Restraint System (SRS).
 For safe operations, please follow the directions and heed all warnings.

+- (2) Always use the designated special tools and test equipment.

-- (2) Wait at least 60 seconds after disconnecting the battery cable before doing any further work.
+- (3) Wait at least 60 seconds after disconnecting the battery cable before doing any further work.
 The SRS system is designed to retain enough voltage to deploy the air bag even after the battery has been disconnected.
 Serious injury may result from unintended air bag deployment if work is done on the SRS system immediately after the battery cable is disconnected.

+- (4) Never attempt to disassemble or repair the SRS components, (SRS air bag control unit, air bag module and clock spring) and seat belt with pre-tensioner.
+If faulty, replace it.

-- (3) Warning labels must be heeded when servicing or handling SRS components and seat belt with pre-tensioner.
+- (5) Warning labels must be heeded when servicing or handling SRS components and seat belt with pre-tensioner.
 Warning labels are located in the following locations.

 - Sun visor

 - Glove box

-- SRS air bag control unit
+- · SRS air bag control unit

 - Steering wheel

 - Steering gear and linkage

-- Air bag module (driver's side and front passenger's side)
+- Air bag module

 - Clock spring

 - Seat belt with pre-tensioner

-- Side air bag module

-- Side impact sensor

-- (4) Always use the designated special tools and test equipment.

-- (5) Store components removed from the SRS and seat belt with pre-tensioner in a clean and dry place.
+- (6) Store components removed from the SRS and seat belt with pre-tensioner in a clean and dry place.